 The hills rise above hundreds of metres above sea level.
 Visitors to Enugu can take a hike to these hills for mountaineering and picnics.
 The first discovery of coals is found under Udi Hills, the first site of coal mining in Nigeria.
 Visitors to the hill can tour the tunnel beneath as it is now a tourist attraction.
 The hills are good for mountaineering and landscape admiration.

 This complex is the must-be place in Enugu as it has a large number of interesting places to wow all visitors to Enugu.
 The 3-km cave, cold and warm spring, waterfall and a lake within 30 minute drive of the city centre makes the Ezeagu tourist complex resplendent with wonders.
 And with a proper layout and beautiful environment, family, friends and visitors can picnic and swim.

 The hills are named after an Enugu colonial administrator gives a perfect panoramic view of Enugu metropolis, most importantly at dawn and dusk.
-The relics of the coal mines and the beautiful tunnels of the Iva valley are underneath the hill, hence serving a triple purpose: Mountaineering, picnic and tourism.
+The relics of the coal mines and the beautiful tunnels of the Iva Valley are underneath the hill, hence serving a triple purpose: Mountaineering, picnic, and tourism.

 12. Where To Stay In City